 After years of discussions between UKRA and the HSE, most rocketeers now require very little paperwork.
-All model, mid and even some smaller high powered engines can now be purchased without an Explosives License, just an RCA is required for transportation purposes.
+All model, mid and even some smaller high powered engines can now be purchased without an Explosives Licence.
+A Recipient Competent Authority is always required for transportation purposes.

 Rocketeers who wish to purchase any of the following will still require the Explosives Licence issued by their local police force:

 - Larger motors (from about mid K upwards).
 This will vary by manufacturer due to the differences in propellant mass and packaging strategies.
 Your vendor will be able to provide a full list of UN numbers and cross reference them with the Explosives Regulations.

 - Motors combined with black powder (any quantity)